-Properties can be added to a protocol by including property initialization sentences.
+A property can be defined by including a property initialization sentence in the protocol.

-Definition 7.
+Definition 6.
 A property initialization sentence is a sentence of one of the following forms:

-- Initially, \times is \vee .

-- Every r has a x, which is initially v.

-- Every r has an x, which is initially v.
+- This protocol has a x, which is initially y. - Every r has a x, which is initially v.

-where x can be any character string, v can be any character string, number, or identifier and v can be any singular role name.
+where x can be any character string, v can be any character string, number, or identifier and x can be any singular role name.
+The string x is called the property name, and v is its initial value.